Liam-Ralph/ansi-colour-examples/README.md

-# ANSI Color Examples
+# ANSI Colour Examples
 ### Released December 2024

 <br/>

 ## Description
-Shows all 256 ANSI colors, which are usefull for adding colored text and backgrounds to console projects.
+Shows all 256 ANSI colours, which are usefull for adding coloured text and backgrounds to console projects.
 Includes identical versions in C#, Python, and Java.
 Information on ANSI escape codes can be found here (not my website): https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html.